That would have been the most eyebrow-raising move of the summer so far, but perhaps not bizarre enough to feature in this list.

 There’s no shortage of older players making random moves for a new experience or new offshore bank account – that’s why they’re not on this list.
 However, Cambiasso following life as an Inter regular by rocking up at newly-promoted Leicester was truly unexpected.

 He remains a fan favourite, having brought graft as well as craft; a Champions League winner, happy to slum it.
-As it turns out, though, the Argentina legend had been dragging a team of title contenders down into a relegation scrap all along.
+Cambiasso was integral to Leicester's dramatic escape act under Nigel Pearson; without him they might have gone down to the Championship.

 Never has such a talented player been forgotten by posterity simply for not being Diego Maradona.
 Well, apart from Allan Simonsen.